✋ Hand luggage

 Related items

-Browse all Medical →Based on official TSA guidelines.
+Browse all Medical →Based on official United States security guidelines.
 Rules vary by airline and route — always verify with your carrier before travel. · Rules last verified May 2026.